The council holds different types of meetings:

 Responses to questions or statements at committee meetings

-The executive councillor, committee chair or officer can respond to a public question for up to two minutes.
+The Cabinet Member, Committee Chair or officer can respond to a public question for up to two minutes.

-Once you’ve received your response, you will have an opportunity to ask a further question or statement for a further two minutes.
+When you have received your response, you will have an opportunity to ask a further question or statement for up to a minute.

-The executive councillor, committee chair or officer then has another opportunity to respond for up to two minutes.
+The Cabinet Member, Committee Chair or officer then has another opportunity to respond for up to two minutes.